Electronic Arts UK

-In most traditional games, you build a main character, a few supporting cast characters and a bunch of enemies.
+In most traditional games, you build the main character, a few supporting cast characters and a bunch of enemies.
 But, for Harry, the books are so rich in memorable characters it is easy to create a list of 40 supporting characters before you even think about creatures and enemies.
-(Don't believe me - count on your fingers: Harry, Ron, Hermione, Hagrid, Dumbledore, McGonagall, Snape, Fred, George, Neville, Draco, Crabbe, Goyle, etc., etc.) Each one of these characters has to be individually modeled, textured, rigged (bound to an animation skeleton) and then animated.
-It's a massive task, and my respect goes to all those folks on the character and animation teams who tirelessly worked through the massive cast list and gradually brought all the characters to life.
+(Don’t believe me – count on your fingers: Harry, Ron, Hermione, Hagrid, Dumbledore, McGonagall, Snape, Fred, George, Neville, Draco, Crabbe, Goyle, etc., etc.) Each one of these characters has to be individually modelled, textured, rigged (bound to an animation skeleton) and then animated.
+It’s a massive task, and my respect goes to all those folks on the character and animation teams who tirelessly worked through the massive cast list and gradually brought all the characters to life.

 The final task for me on Order of the Phoenix was to work out how to build the definitive version of Hogwarts.
 When we began years before on Philosopher’s Stone our version of Hogwarts was based strictly on the novels, with a nod to the look of the movies.
 Years later, with the games and movies becoming closer together, it seemed only natural to try to create a new version of Hogwarts that looked as close to that of the movies as we could make it, while still maintaining a high degree of fictional accuracy for fans of the novels.